 The earlier you apply, the more likely you are to receive our largest scholarships, so we encourage you to submit your application as soon as possible.

-We currently have students interning with the following organizations and others:
+We recently had students interning with the following organizations and others:

 - UN Office of Disarmament Affairs, New York